Shadows of ordered graphs: Introduction

-There is an extensive literature on shadows of set systems (see \cite{sets}, for example) but, to our knowledge, this is the first result of its kind on shadows of ordered graphs.
-We remark that although the result seems simple, ordered graphs are complex objects containing a large amount of information.
-The special case of Theorem~\ref{shadow} in which each ordered graph has \emph{at most one edge} is equivalent to a special case of an isoperimetric inequality on $\N^3$ first proved by Bollob\'as and Leader~\cite{BI} using compressions.
-The reader is invited to attempt to prove Theorem~\ref{shadow} for himself in the case in which each ordered graph has at most two edges, or indeed in the case $n = 4$.
+Note that although this result seems simple, ordered graphs are complex objects containing a large amount of information.
+The special case of Theorem~\ref{shadow} in which each ordered graph has \emph{at most one edge} is equivalent to a special case of an isoperimetric inequality on $\N^3$ first proved by Bollob\'as and Leader using compressions (see Corollary~11 of~\cite{BL}).
+In order to gain an appreciation of the complexity of the problem, the reader is encouraged to prove Theorem~\ref{shadow} for himself in the case in which each ordered graph has at most two edges, or indeed in the case $n = 4$.

+We remark that the technique we shall use to prove Theorem~\ref{shadow} is (to our knowledge) entirely new.
+It is based on a structural result on shadows of sets (see Lemma~\ref{line}), together with several structural results on pairs of ordered graphs (see Lemmas~\ref{3sacrowd} and~\ref{4inarow}, for example).
+In particular, none of the standard techniques from the study of hereditary properties of ordered graphs (see below) seem strong enough to prove such a result.

+The class of ordered graphs is an extremely rich and important one in its own right, and includes various well-studied structures (such as sets, permutations, zero-one matrices and partitions) as special cases.
+For instance, the class of partitions of $[n]$ is in 1-1 correspondence with the ordered graphs on $[n]$ in which all components are cliques, and the class of permutations of $[n]$ is in 1-1 correspondence with the ordered graphs on $[n]$ which do not contain either $H_1$ or $H_2$ as an induced ordered subgraph, where $|V(H_1)| = |V(H_2)| = 3$, $E(H_1) = \{13\}$ and $E(H_2) = \{12,23\}$.
+(To see this, consider the ordered graph $H(\pi)$ with edge set $\{ij : \pi(i) > \pi(j)\}$ for each permutation $\pi$.)
+In particular, our study of shadows of ordered graphs was motivated by the earlier work of Klazar~\cite{Klaz1,Klaz2}, Marcus and Tardos~\cite{MT}, Balogh and Bollob\'as~\cite{BB}, Pach and Tardos~\cite{PT}, Balogh, Bollob\'as and Morris~\cite{BBMorder, BBMparts}, and others, on \emph{hereditary properties} of ordered graphs, and related structures.

+A hereditary property of ordered graphs is a collection $\P$ of ordered graphs closed under taking induced ordered subgraphs.
+For example, the collection of all ordered graphs not containing a given ordered graph $H$ as an induced ordered subgraph is hereditary (these properties are called `primitive').
+Observe that the bijections described above both commute with the operation `taking an induced sub-structure' (see for example~\cite{BBMparts, Klaz2, MT}), and hence any hereditary property of partitions or permutations can be thought of as a hereditary property of ordered graphs.

+We write $\P_n$ for the collection of ordered graphs in $\P$ with vertex set $[n]$, and call the function $n \mapsto |\P_n|$ the \emph{speed} of $\P$.
+The speed is a natural measure of the `size' of $\P$, and was introduced (in the context of primitive properties of labelled graphs) by Erd\H{o}s, Kleitman and Rothschild~\cite{EKR} in 1976, and studied further in~\cite{EFR,Alek,BT2,BBS,ABBM} (see also~\cite{ICM,BGP,PS}).
+The study of general hereditary properties of graphs, and of speeds of labelled graphs below $n^n$, was initiated by Scheinerman and Zito~\cite{SZ}; much stronger results were later proved by Balogh, Bollob\'as and Weinreich~\cite{BBW1,BBW2}.

-The following theorem about hereditary properties of ordered graphs follows easily from Theorem~\ref{shadow}.
+The following result about hereditary properties of ordered graphs follows easily from Theorem~\ref{shadow}.